 Many of us have been staring at the same walls and doors in our homes for many years (or maybe many decades.)
 If you’ve wanted to give your home an update, painting a door is a quick and easy way to do just that.
 Today I’ll to show you how to paint doors (the professional way) so they look amazing for years (or decades) to come.

 So you want to paint like a pro?
-Well, sit back and let me give you some tips and a tutorial for painting a door for starters.
-Then we’ll work our way around the room.
+Well, sit back and let me give you some tips and a tutorial for painting a door.
+This tutorial pertains to any paneled door (interior or exterior).

 Our doors are all the six panel type.
 If you have flat (non-panel) versions, you can skip this post and come back later.
 For the rest of us, get out your paper and pencils and take some notes (does anyone do this anymore?)